hotosm/fmtm/docs/DEV-2.-Backend.md

 1. You will need to [Install Docker](https://docs.docker.com/engine/install/) and ensure that it is running on your local machine.
 2. From the command line, navigate into the top level directory of the FMTM project.
-3. From command line, start up database with `docker-compose -f docker-compose.local.yml up --build`
+3. From the command line, start up database with `docker-compose -f docker-compose.local.yml up --build`

 The `docker-compose.local.yml` file only includes the database container (`db`), so only the database runs on docker.